Surely the Lord GOD will do nothing, but he reveals his secret to his servants the prophets. (Amos 3:7 AKJV)

 The fulfillment of the final fall feasts will occur on the actual day of the feasts, however, there is evidence that the days in between are years, not days.
 For more information concerning this topic, see the Revelation classes at the Courts of Heaven Academy.

-“...they overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death…” (Revelation 12:11 NKJV)
+“...they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives to the death.”
+(Revelation 12:11 AKJV)

 Overcome is the Greek word nikaō which may mean when one is arraigned or goes to law, to win the case, maintain one's cause.
 Because the legal term, “testimony,” is also used in the same sentence we know this is the right definition for these words.
 We must know about and overcome the enemy in the Courts of Heaven before the end comes.
-Every time we go into the courts and give testimony, the enemy loses ground.
+Every time we make a confession about sin and we turn from it we are giving testimony which our Lord uses in the Courts causing the enemy to lose ground on the spiritual battlefield.
 As this revelation spreads, so will the victory of the Body of Christ until Satan is truly overcome!

 It is customary in almost all Jewish communities for the rabbi of the city or congregation to expound on teshuvah, (repentance, return to a Jew’s true essence) and to emphasize the severity of transgression so that the people turn their hearts toward repentance.